-All Bulk Power System (BPS) owners, operators, and users are required to register with the North American Electric Reliability Corporation (NERC) and are subject to compliance with approved NERC Reliability Standards.
+All Bulk Power System (BPS) owners, operators, and users deemed material to the reliability of the BPS are required to register with the North American Electric Reliability Corporation (NERC) and are subject to compliance with approved NERC Reliability Standards.
 The process for registration is described in Section 500 and Appendix 5A of the

 NERC Rules of Procedure.

 Appendix 5B of the NERC Rules of Procedure, that delineates the selection criteria employed by NERC and the Regional Entities to determine fairly and consistently which organizations should be registered as owners, operators, or users of the bulk power system and therefore should be included on the

 NERC Compliance Registry (NCR).
 A full list of registered entities can be found in the NCR.

 Registered entities in the Midwest Reliability Organization (MRO) Region can be found in